 Julie next asked whether, if we were to manage the account, would we outline in writing our investment proposals, the investments selected, and the reasoning behind those investments?
 We were willing to do so, of course.

 Finally came the conversation regarding fees.
-Julie was surprised that the fee structure at LPL Financial and Bourke Wealth Management was actually more favorable than her client’s current arrangement.
+Julie was surprised that the fee structure at Bourke Wealth Management was actually more favorable than her client’s current arrangement.

-Julie transferred the account to Bourke Wealth Management and LPL Financial and we’ve been working with her ever since.
+Julie transferred the account to Bourke Wealth Management and we’ve been working with her ever since.

 This material is hypothetical in nature and not intended for use as investment advice.
 It does not guarantee the attainment of your retirement goals.
 Individual results will vary.